Pierre DuMaine

-Roland Pierre DuMaine (August 2, 1931 – June 13, 2019) was an American Catholic prelate who served as the first bishop of San José in California from 1981 to 1999.
-He also served as an auxiliary bishop of the Archdiocese of San Francisco in California from 1978 to 1981.
+Roland Pierre DuMaine (August 2, 1931 – June 13, 2019) was an American Catholic prelate who served as the first Bishop of San José in California from 1981 to 1999.
+He also served as an auxiliary bishop for the Archdiocese of San Francisco from 1978 to 1981.

 Biography

 Early life

 DuMaine was born in Paducah, Kentucky, on August 2, 1931.
 DuMaine attended St. Joseph College in Mountain View, California and Saint Patrick's Seminary in Menlo Park, California.

+Priesthood

-DuMaine was ordained a priest of the Archdiocese of San Francisco at the Cathedral of St. Mary of the Assumption in San Francisco on June 15, 1957.
+DuMaine was ordained a priest of the Archdiocese of San Francisco at the Cathedral of St. Mary of the Assumption in San Francisco on June 15, 1957, by Bishop Hugh Aloysius Donohoe.
 DuMaine earned his Doctor of Education degree at the Catholic University of America in Washington, D.C., in 1961, where he served as assistant professor until 1963.

 From 1963 through 1965, DuMaine taught at Junípero Serra High School in San Mateo.
 He then served as assistant superintendent and superintendent of schools for the archdioceses from 1965 to 1978.
 He was named prelate of honor by the Vatican on July 18, 1972.